Bulat-Ziganshin/EasyProtoBuf/README.md

 - [Decoder](examples/decoder) - schema-less decoder of arbitrary ProtoBuf messages

 Portability: while the final goal is to support any C++11 compiler, so far we tested only:
-- Linux: tested gcc 9..13 and clang 10..15 on Ubuntu 20.04/22.04 (x64)
+- Linux: gcc 9..13 and clang 10..15 on Ubuntu 20.04/22.04 (x64)
-- Mac: tested clang 13..15 on Mac OS 11..13 (x64) and Mac OS 14 (ARM64), plus gcc 13 on MacOS 14
+- Mac: clang 13..15 on Mac OS 11..13 (x64) and Mac OS 14 (ARM64), plus gcc 13 on MacOS 14
-- Windows: tested only MSVC in x64 and x86 modes (the latter is the only 32-bit build in our tests)
+- Windows: only MSVC in x64 and x86 modes (the latter is the only 32-bit build in our tests)
-- C++11: tested locally, but all the tests above were made only in C++17 mode (since Codegen requires C++17 ATM)
+- C++11 and C++17 modes for almost every compiler above (MSVC in C++14/17 modes)
 - big-endian cpus: the support is implemented, but has not been tested so far
-- planned: copy the CI scripts from [protozero](https://github.com/mapbox/protozero) which tests a lot of older compilers
+- planned: copy the CI scripts from [protozero][] and [xxHash][] which tests a lot of older compilers and non-x86 platforms

 Implemented so far:
 - 100% of the library
 - 66% of the Codegen
 - 50% of the documentation (need exhaustive docs on the API and Codegen)
-- 25% of CI (testing on various platforms with various compiler versions)
+- 5% of CI (ideally it should test every C++11 compiler on the Earth with every combination of compiler flags)
-- 0% of the tests
+- 0% of the tests (the grandplan is to copy the exhaustive [protozero][] test suite)

 ## Motivating example